jackhughesweb/docs/Source_files.md

 import java.util.LinkedList, ArrayList, HashMap
 ```

-Each separate import declartion is specified on its own line:
+Each separate import declartion is specified on its own line.

 ```
 import java.util.LinkedList
 import foo.bar.MyClass
 ```

+The imported class can either be a source file (Java or Ash), or a compiled class file